Paley-Wiener theorems for a p-adic spherical variety: Coinvariants and the bundles of -discrete and -cuspidal representations

 \subsection{The bundles $\mathcal L_\pi$, $\mathscr L_\pi$}

 Consider the associations:

-We will discuss in more detail the process of twisting by unramified characters, in order to use the formalism of \S \ref{ssgeneralities} to understand these associations as fibers of complex algebraic vector bundles $\mathcal L$, $\mathscr L$ over $\hat X^\cusp_\CC$, resp.\ $\hat X^\disc_\CC$ endowed with (slightly noncanonical) flat connections.
-More precisely, we will do that for the $J$-coinvariants $\mathcal L^J$, $\mathscr L^J$, which will be vector bundles supported over a finite number of connected components by Proposition \ref{finiteds} and with finite-dimensional fibers, and then we will define the space of sections of $\mathcal L$, $\mathscr L$ to be direct limits over all $J$ of $J$-invariant sections.
+The twisting \eqref{Momega} allows us to consider these spaces as fibers of complex algebraic vector bundles $\mathcal L$, $\mathscr L$ over $\hat X^\cusp_\CC$, resp.\ $\hat X^\disc_\CC$ endowed with (slightly noncanonical) flat connections, following the formalism of \S \ref{ssgeneralities}.
+More precisely, we will use this formalism for the $J$-coinvariants $\mathcal L^J$, $\mathscr L^J$ (where $J$ is any compact open subgroup), which will be vector bundles supported over a finite number of connected components by Proposition \ref{finiteds} and with finite-dimensional fibers, and then we will define the space of sections of $\mathcal L$, $\mathscr L$ to be direct limits over all $J$ of $J$-invariant sections.

 For notational simplicity, we only discuss the case of $\mathscr L^J$ ($X$-discrete series); the other is identical and, after all, it is just a quotient of $\mathscr L^J$ (and, as we shall see later, also a direct summand).